knaidu/algorithms-programs/_posts/2012-10-27-Binomial-Coefficient.markdown

 ## Time complexity

-- Since we arr building a matrix and usign 2 nested for loops, its (n^2)
+- Since we are building a matrix and using 2 nested for loops, its (n^2)